bigdata-graph/CRO-KT/README.md

 Email:xlxiang@ustc.edu.cn

-# CRO-KT: A Framework for Knowledge Tracing with Cognitive Relevance Optimization
+# CRO-KT: Cognitive Representation Optimization for Knowledge Tracing

-This repository implements a knowledge tracing framework (CRO-KT) for educational data mining, focusing on processing ASSISTments datasets and building models to predict student performance on educational tasks.
+This repository implements a knowledge tracing framework (CRO-KT) for educational data mining, focusing on processing education datasets and building models to predict student performance on educational tasks.

 ## Overview